benAkehurst/food-search-v2/food-search/README.md

 The base version of the app was built with the tutorial from (https://scotch.io/tutorials/mean-app-with-angular-2-and-the-angular-cli)

+The idea is that you will be able to get a recommendation of where to go out in a new city.

 ## Development server

 Run `npm run build` for a dev server.
 Navigate to `http://localhost:3000/`.